HistoryThis section has been translated automatically.

 - Feng S et al (2014) Melkersson-Rosenthal syndrome: a retrospective study of 44 patients.
 Acta Otolaryngol 134:977-981

-- Miescher G (1956) Cheilitis and pareitis granulomatosa without facial paresis in the presence of a scrotal lingua.
+- Miescher G (1956) Cheilitis and pareitis granulomatosa without facial paresis in the presence of a lingua scrotalis.
 Dermatologica 112: 536

 J Allergy Clin Immunol Pract 6:1425-1426.

-- Rosenthal C (1931) Clinical hereditary biological contribution to constitutional pathology.
-Common occurrence of recurrent familial facial paralysis, angioneurotic facial edema and lingua plicata in families with arthritis.
-Z Total Neurol Psychiatry 131: 475-501
+- Rosenthal C (1931) Clinical hereditary contribution to constitutional pathology.
+Common occurrence of recurrent familial facial palsy, angioneurotic facial edema and lingua plicata in arthritic families.
+Z Overall Neurol Psychiat 131: 475-501.

 - Sussman GL et al (1992) Melkersson-Rosenthal syndrome: clinical, pathologic, and therapeutic considerations.
 Ann Allergy 69: 187-194

 - Shapiro M et al (2003) Melkersson-Rosenthal syndrome in the periocular area: a review of the literature and case report.
-Ann Plast Surgery 50: 644-648
+Ann Plast Surg 50: 644-648

 - van De Scheur MR et al (2003) Orofacial granulomatosis in a patient with Crohn's disease.
 J Am Acad Dermatol 49: 952-954

-- Zimmer WM et al (1992) Orofacial manifestations of Melkersson-Rosenthal syndrome.
+- Zimmer WM et al. (1992) Orofacial manifestations of Melkersson-Rosenthal syndrome.
 A study of 42 patients and review of 220 cases from the literature.
-Oral Surg Oral Med Oral Catholic 74: 610-619
+Oral Surg Oral Med Oral Pathol 74: 610-619

-Incoming links (22)Ashtray syndrome; Blepharitis granulomatosa; Cheilitis granulomatosa; Clofazimine; Conidiobolomycosis; Facial swelling; Gingival hyperplasia; Gingivitis; Gingivitis granulomatosa; Glossitis granulomatosa; ...
+Incoming links (22)Ashtray syndrome; Blepharitis granulomatosa; Cheilitis granulomatosa; Clofazimine; Conidiobolomycosis; Exfoliation areata linguae; Facial swelling; Gingival hyperplasia; Gingivitis; Gingivitis granulomatosa; ...
 Show all